 Wellbeing Thought and Action Group

-The Wellbeing Thought and Action Group aims to drive the debate about the clear link between wellbeing, whether mental or physical, and employee engagement.
+The group was active for four years to 2017 and helped drive the debate about the clear link between both physical and mental wellbeing and employee engagement.

-In 2015, chaired by Hannah McNicholl, the group developed a practical web tool that identifies the key trends likely to affect wellbeing and engagement in the future; highlighting the questions that organisations should ask themselves to ensure they are able to successfully manage these impacts.
+It developed a practical web tool to identify key trends likely to affect wellbeing and engagement in the future and how organisations could manage these impacts.
 In November 2015 we launched a beta version of the Future of Wellbeing and Engagement Tool

 You can see more content from the Wellbeing TAG here.